sake92/tupson/README.md

 // { "age":33, "name":"Meho", "address":{"street":"Sebilj"} }
 ```

 Note that you *don't even need* `derives JsonRW` anywhere, although it is recommended for compile-performance reasons!

-### Writing simple enums
+`Tupson` will generate a `JsonRW[T]` typeclass instance if it can not find one.

+---
+## Simple enums

 Simple enums (Java-esque ones) are serialized as strings.
 ```scala